Vyral/base-template/_posts/2019-07-09-grow-your-business-through-open-houses.md

 **Knocking on 20 doors prior to the open house is a surefire way to meet more people, sell more homes, and see your real estate career blossom.**&nbsp;

 If you’d like any additional tips for advancing your real estate business or have any questions, please feel free to reach out.

+As a final note, starting next week and twice a month going forward, we’ll be opening up our office to outside agents who’d like to see how we do business.
+We invite you to stop by for a few hours and learn how we operate.
+If you’re interested, please reach out as well.
+We look forward to hearing from you\!&nbsp;